 Some of us get 8 hours of sleep and are still dragging, while some wake up feeling refreshed after less than 5 hours of snoozing.
 This begs the question: how much sleep do you really need?
 How can you find the magic number that restores and energizes you?

-Your age, your health, your physical activity levels, and medications all influence the amount of sleep your body demands.
+Your age, your health, your physical activity levels, and your medications all influence the amount of sleep your body demands.
 Let’s explore the general recommendations from the brightest in health, then help you determine if you need a little extra.

 How much sleep is recommended?